• Skip to primary navigation

 Instructions

-2. Cook The Peppers and Onions: Heat the oil in a large cast iron skillet over medium-high heat.
+2. Cook The Peppers and Onions: Heat the 2 tablespoon oil in a large cast iron skillet over medium-high heat.
 Sauté the peppers and onions for 10 minutes or so, tossing occasionally, until softened and browned in spots.
 Sprinkle with a pinch of salt and a few grinds of black pepper.

 5. Heat The Tortillas: Stack the tortillas on a microwave-safe plate, with a square of paper towel between each tortilla.
 Just before dinner, heat them in the microwave for 30 seconds.